philanderson888/react/notes/jwt.md

 Secure - JWT is sent in a cookie

-Insecure - JWT is sent in the `authorization` http header and using https only otherwise man in the middle attack can occur
+Insecure - JWT is sent in the `authorization` http header and using https only otherwise man-in-middle attack can occur

 An issue is that if we store the token in the localstorage of the client, this makes it susceptible to XSS cross-site scripting attack.
 So we must set `HttpOnly` and `secure` flags of the cookie which we are storing in localstorage.
+- httpOnly prevents the cookie from being accessed other than over http
+- secure will not send unless https is being used

 If we set an expiry of 10 minutes we can refresh after that time.
 We use a JWT refresh token with a longer expiry and is used to issue a new short-term JWT token every time that one expires.
 Refresh tokens are not sent to the client but are stored in a back-end database.
 Also every time a new access token is generated, a new refresh token also is issued and the existing one is trashed.